Alamao4523/CERBERUS-AGI/README.md

 > 3.  🖐️ **Tap, swipe & gesture...
 All actions are IDENTICAL to human behaviour**
 > 4.  ⚙️ **Execute IOS Shortcuts** (Support for the native IOS Shortcuts App)
 > 5.  🧱 **Run persistently in background** (No app crashes never.
 If it does crash, it will AutoHeal.)
+> 6.  🎮 **Deep Sensor Retrieval** (Using the own deep low-level sensor data of the device to make decisions, in complex environments)

 And many more to come...